nasa-jpl/osr-rover-code/README.md

 ## Contributing

 1. Read https://code.nasa.gov/#/guide
+2. Open an issue on this repo and explain what you plan to contribute.
+This helps avoid duplicate efforts.
-2. Fork it
+3. Fork it.
-3. Create your feature branch (`git checkout -b your-name/issue-number-feature`)
+4. Create your feature branch (`git checkout -b your-name/issue-number-feature`)
-4. Commit your changes (`git commit -am 'Add some logarithms'`)
+5. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature/logarithms`)
+6. Push to the branch (`git push origin branch-name`)
-6. Create a new Pull Request
+7. Create a new Pull Request.